NetzwerkTeilchenwelt/muonic4/README.md

 python3 runGUI.py
 ```
 in the rewrite directory.
+## Running on Mac and/or Docker

+Basically follow this link to setup a GUI on macOS (https://cntnr.io/running-guis-with-docker-on-mac-os-x-a14df6a76efc)[https://cntnr.io/running-guis-with-docker-on-mac-os-x-a14df6a76efc].
+The steps are listed below

+### Install dependencies

+- `brew install socat xquartz`
+- Open XQuartz and in settings open the advances tab.
+Here allow connections from network clients.
+- `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"\$DISPLAY\"` Run the GUI with your IP:
+- `docker run -e DISPLAY=<YOUR_IP>:0 -v /dev:/dev --privileged -it muonic muonic -G`

 ## Troubleshooting
 If muonic misbehaves for any reason ("Port cannot be opened", "Queue is empty"), it is a good measure to stop all running muonic instances by running: